echronos/echronos/docs/armv7m_kochab_readme.md

 Modules may be of varying complexity.
 At the simplest a module is simply a `.c` (or `.s`) file.
-At the most complex the module can be a set of multiple implementation files with a customised, scripted-based generation strategy.
+At the most complex the module can be a set of multiple implementation files with a customised, script-based generation strategy.

 When using the RTOS in a configuration only mode there are four modules that will be needed: `armv7m.ctxt-switch-preempt`, `armv7m.exception-preempt`, `armv7m.vectable`, and `armv7m.rtos-kochab`.